David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - 18TB storage (mostly NVME 'Samsung 990 Pro')

 - ### Sponsorship for AI Grants
-If the end goal is to use AI in a production or start-up environment, its easy to get sponsorship from the like of [NVIDEA](https://www.nvidia.com/en-gb/startups/), Google[https://cloud.google.com/startup/apply?utm_source=google&utm_medium=cpc&utm_campaign=FY21-Q1-global-demandgen-website-cs-startup_program_mc&utm_content=rsa_bkws_AI-bkws_long-form&gad_source=1&gad_campaignid=20908813911&gbraid=0AAAAApSNca_Jm8U-mPDFCTnsK7Oe16p2S&gclid=CjwKCAjwwNbEBhBpEiwAFYLtGHZMYaeJmycx4-Y84Nna_mS8MRISpM2f7uMeDWA3w4AGIFRlWaKwKhoCD2IQAvD_BwE], Meta, AWS etc. Even the UK Government hands out grants like smarties.
+If the end goal is to use AI in a production or start-up environment, its easy to get sponsorship from the likes of [NVIDEA](https://www.nvidia.com/en-gb/startups/), [Google](https://cloud.google.com/startup/apply?utm_source=google&utm_medium=cpc&utm_campaign=FY21-Q1-global-demandgen-website-cs-startup_program_mc&utm_content=rsa_bkws_AI-bkws_long-form&gad_source=1&gad_campaignid=20908813911&gbraid=0AAAAApSNca_Jm8U-mPDFCTnsK7Oe16p2S&gclid=CjwKCAjwwNbEBhBpEiwAFYLtGHZMYaeJmycx4-Y84Nna_mS8MRISpM2f7uMeDWA3w4AGIFRlWaKwKhoCD2IQAvD_BwE), Meta, AWS etc. Even the UK Government hands out grants like smarties.
 If the end-goal is both plausible and more importantly 'altruistic' then you can pretty much guarantee sponsorship from any.
 I'd go with NVIDEA and a Gov grant personally.
-These provide the tech required for production environments, but the below options are for custom hardware set-ups that are still 'cloud-connectable'.
+These provide the tech required for production environments, but the below options are for custom hardware set-ups for local, or local + 'cloud-connectable'.

 ### 🧠 Project Phases & Budget-Use Visual